 Christmas

-There is some disagreement as to which is the "right" or "traditional" type of frosting to use with a red velvet cake.
+There is some disagreement as to which is the "right" or "traditional" type of frosting to use on a red velvet cake.
 Some say that a cooked white frosting is what was originally used, but many wouldn't dream of using anything but a cream cheese frosting.
 It's completely up to you.
-Ours specified a cream cheese and mascarpone frosting.
+This recipe includes a cream cheese and mascarpone frosting.

 Red Velvet Cake with Mascarpone Cream Cheese Frosting